A Brief Account of Life With Dragons

 While they are widespread today, legends of dragons which breathe fire originate from the Middle East.
 One of the earliest is Yalweh, a figure from the Hebrew Bible who is a divine warrior, sometimes depicted as a draconic creature, with smoke and flame pouring from his mouth.
 Another is the terrible Humbaba, a fire-breathing drakonic beast first described in the Epic of Gilgamesh.

 In many of the early depiction of dragons breathing fire, however the dragons did not technically breathe fire.
 They spat it.
 Or, according to some accounts (notably the epic poem, Beowulf) belched it – in large balls of flame and poison.
 While this may seem a subtle distinction, it is this that has led to some ascribing to the theory that legends of fire-breathing dragons in fact stem from actual encounters with the very real spitting cobra.
 When the spitting cobra feels threatened, they rear back and (as the name suggests) spit a mouthful of venom into their aggressor’s eyes.
 The venom is highly potent and said to create a horrible burning sensation that can cause severe damage, and even blindness.
-The cobra is both shy and elusive, so it seems unlikely that early humans would have come across them often.
-As such, the rare human encounter and injury may have elevated this creature to myth as a fire-breathing threat.
+The cobra is both shy and elusive, so the rare human encounter and injury may have elevated this creature to myth as a fire-breathing threat.

 Once legends of dragons reached Britain, the creatures described were given an extensive make-over.
 This was common amongst legendary creatures when they reached the British Isles, and the same thing happened to the Unicorn and the Questing Beast.
 Dragons began to appear in art as more lizard-like than snakish.
 They were painted with their classic wings, and a varying number of legs, though four became the typical number.
 These four-legged dragons became staple features of Arthurian mythology, where they were often omens of victory or defeat.
 A famous legend from Arthurian myth tells that a young Merlin saw two dragons, one white and one red, locked in combat.
 The white dragon represented the Anglo-Saxons, and the red dragon the people of Vortigern (the ancestors of the Welsh) – the defeat of the white dragon represented the defeat of the Anglo-Saxons.